ngraziano/SharpRTSP/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ngraziano/SharpRTSP/badge.svg?branch=master)](https://coveralls.io/github/ngraziano/SharpRTSP?branch=master)

 A C# library to handle RTSP connections and RTP data streams.
-* RTSP Client - will connect to a RTSP server, setup the stream and play the stream.
+* RTSP Client Example - will connect to a RTSP server, setup the stream and play the stream.
 UDP, TCP and Multicast are supported.
+The client emits H264 NALs, G711 Audio and AMR Audio data.
+* RTSP Camera Example - A YUV Image Generter and a very simple H264 Encoder generate NALs which are then delivered via RTSP to clients
 * RTP Receiver - will recieve RTP and RTCP packets and pass them to a transport handler
 * RTSP Server - will accept RTSP connections and talk to clients
 * RTP Sender - will send RTP packets to clients